Smurfgalway/G00323639RepProject/README.md

 <h1>Used to make this project:</h1>
-Python 3.5 and its libary
+- Python 3.5 and its libary
-SQLLite3 used as my database
+- SQLLite3 used as my database
-Cmder
+- Cmder
-Brackets
+- Brackets
-Notepad++
+- Notepad++
-BootStrap
+- BootStrap
-Flask
+- Flask
-Anaconda for python 3.5
+- Anaconda for python 3.5

+<h1>REFERENCES + REASEARCH:</h1>
-<h1>REFERENCES + REASEARCH: Code Adapted from below sources along with methods and practices learn from sources below</h1>
+<h3> Adapted from below sources along with methods and practices learn from sources below</h3>
 https://github.com/data-representation/example-sqlite
 https://github.com/data-representation/example-project
 http://flask.pocoo.org/